kineviz-3D-human-pose-tracking/3d-ai-powered-pose-tracking/README.md

 ## GraphXR

+[GraphXR](https://www.kineviz.com/visualization) is a browser-based visualization tool that brings unprecedented speed, power, and flexibility to the exploration of data in 2D and XR.
 [GraphXR](https://www.kineviz.com/) enables graph exploration in virtual reality (VR).
 Utilizing GraphXR, we display the combined two webcam streams as a 3D skeleton of **nodes** that are connected by **edges** in an interactive virtual 3D graph space and provides a powerful set of tools to explore and modify the data.

 [![Graph XR 3D AI Demo](https://user-images.githubusercontent.com/60201466/128616725-f2466cff-8234-403c-94d1-261a12eaa2c3.png)
 ](https://www.youtube.com/watch?v=mi5JO6QNtEQ)

 **How to run collected data in GraphXR**